HyperNylium/Management_Panel/README.md

 3. Unzip the `Management_Panel-main.zip` file wherever you want.

-4. Either run the `setup.bat` file which will install everything for you in a admin terminal or install the required libraries manually in a admin terminal `requirements.txt`.
+4. Either run the `setup.bat` file which will install everything for you in a admin terminal or install the required libraries from `requirements.txt` manually in a admin terminal.
+The libraries have to be installed in a admin terminal in order for them to install correctly

 5. Launch `Management_Panel.pyw` and have fun! 😄